Scam Alert: Fake Websites Impersonating Working Nomads

 Important Notice: We are aware of ongoing scam activity targeting Australian residents by impersonating Working Nomads.

-Scammers are contacting individuals via WhatsApp and Telegram, directing them to fake websites that imitate Working Nomads, and then requesting payment after claiming work has been completed.
+Scammers are contacting individuals via WhatsApp and Telegram, directing them to fake websites and apps that imitate Working Nomads, and then requesting payment after claiming work or “tasks” have been completed.

-These scams often involve requests for cryptocurrency payments.
-Working Nomads never requests payment via cryptocurrency of any kind from candidates.
+These scams often involve requests for cryptocurrency or upfront personal payments.
+Working Nomads never requests payment of any kind from candidates.

 What You Need to Know